Rktim/Image_BG_format/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License (!LICENSE.md).
 You are free to modify and distribute it as per the terms of the license.

 ---

-**💡 Created with ❤️ by Raktim **
+💡 Created with ❤️ by Raktim